Cyber-Jellyfish/UnityTerminal/readme.md

 # Unity Terminal

-UnityTerminal is a tool that allows you to start standard or administrator instance of Command Prompt and/or the Powershell within Unity
+UnityTerminal is a tool that allows you to start standard or administrator instance of Command Prompt and/or the Powershell within Unity Editor.<br/>
-Editor.<br/>
-You can also add your own System Diagnostic Processes to a CustomProcesses script that can be executed within the editor via the Menu
+You can also create and add your own System Diagnostic Processes to a CustomProcesses script that can be executed within the editor via the Menubar.<br/>

-Bar.<br/>
-Additionally you can also add them to a specialized scriptable object called CustomProcessesSo.
+[//]: # (Additionally you can also add them to a specialized scriptable object called InspectorProcessesSo.)

 ## Main Scripts